What are OER?

 What is optimal in regards to the mix of educational resources, is determined by the context of the education.
 In that context, learning outcomes, educational and learning activities, and methods of assessment are aligned.
 An optimal mix of educational resources contributes to good quality education.

-SURF on Open and Online Education
+SURF and Open Education

 SURFs introduction to open educational resources (OER) explains what OER’s are, how you can use them in your own teaching, and how you can structure your own materials in such a way that others are able to make optimum use of them.